oskar-codes/simple-canvas/api.md

 ```

 ### preventcontextmenu()
 When called, right clicking the HTML document won't trigger context menus, and the right mouse button state can be recorded using the `mousedown` function.
+Although it can be called from anywhere in the code and at any time, it is only neccessary to call it once, usually from the `init` function.
 ```javascript
 mousedown(1); // always returns false
 preventcontextmenu(); // enable rmb recording and prevent context menus